theia-ide/theia-go-extension/README.md

-# Hello World Extension Example
+# Theia Go Extension

-The example of how to build the Theia-based applications with the go-extension.
+An extension for the Theia-IDE to support the Go language, using the [Go language server](https://github.com/theia-ide/go-language-server).

 ## Getting started